 Soups are quick to prepare and offer a variety of flavours.
 They can also be served as a main course.
 With simple bread or butter toast, this dish is fantastic.

 You can also substitute canned vegetables with fresh vegetables.
-Peas, carrots, beans, sweet corn, mushroom mix veggies, and more are now available in the shape of packaged material for your campaign.
+Peas, carrots, beans, sweet corn, mushroom mix veggies, and more are now available in the shape of packaged material for your camping.

 4. Food in a Jar